-Your name’s not Star…so what’s the deal with that?
+Your name’s not Morgan…so what’s the deal with that?

 Have you been published before?

 Other than a few quick pieces in campus literary magazines I haven’t had any of my fiction published.
 However, I did recently work on the game Civilization VI: Rise and Fall.
 I assisted with the research and writing, which was a lot of fun!

 I’m working on a lot of things.
 I have a piece that will be appearing in Melete Zine soon as well as a few freelance projects I can’t talk about yet.